-The intensive "all out search" (AOS) sampling of ant's in different sites and quadrates of the selected area - Daltonganj ponds area" locality has given exciting findings as recorded following table.
+The intensive "all out search" (AOS) sampling of ant's in different sites and quadrates of the selected Patna ponds area locality has given exciting findings as recorded following table.

-The table is record of eleven different varieties of ant's belonging to five taxonomic families as identified by Indian Institute of Science (Center of Ecological Studies) with their respective common names adopted from western literature.
-The large no.(3190) of sampled individuals was of medium size Componotus maculates, Fabr.
-Commonly called spotted sugar ant belonging to the family Camponotinae.
-The lowest no. (10) was of primitive ant of very small size belonging to the family Ponerinae, identified Pachycondyla pumicosa, Roger.
-The small black sugar ant slightly bigger than primitive ant but smaller than spotted sugar ant numbered next in the sampling record after spotted sugar ant and has been identified as Acantholepis capensis, Mayr.
+The table is record of eight different varieties of ants belonging to four different sub families as identified by Indian Institute of Science (Center of Ecological Studies) with their respective common names.
+The largest no.(412) of sampled individuals was of small size Pheidole parasitica Wilson, commonly called medium size red ant belonging to the family Camponotinae followed by Pheidole minor Jerdon, commonly called small/minor red ant, The lowest no. (39) of Camponotus variegatus, Smith, commonly known as carpenter ant belonging to the family Camponotinae, The small black sugar ant slightly bigger than primitive ant but smaller than spotted sugar ant numbered next in the sampling record after spotted sugar ant and has been identified as Acantholepis capensis, Mayr.
 The population dens of collected sample also recorded 230 individual slender ants identified as Sima clypeata, Emery belonging to the family Myrmcinae and 130 of drive ants known as Dorylus helvolus, Linn, of family Dorylinae.
 The cocktail-, brown house- and bearded ants have also figured significantly in the ant population survey of the locality.
 Interestingly the population counts of the black sugar ant and the brown sugar ant was almost same (39 & 40).
 The most debated variety was of family Dolichoderinae identified as Iridomyrmex humilis Mayer and commonly recognized by European Scientist as Argentine ants.